-Detention will be held after school each Monday, Tuesday and Wednesday afternoon from 2:55- 3:55 and Thursday and Friday mornings at 7:00 am.
-Students arriving late will not be allowed in.
-Check with the Attendance office to reschedule.
+Detention will be held during flex hour and after school as necessary.
+Students must check with the Attendance office to reschedule.
 A student may change their scheduled detention only once.
 Students must come into the attendance office prior to the scheduled detention to make the change.